Skip to main content

 Adventures in Cocktails 🍹

-I’ve been on a Frozen Margarita kick lately and wanted to make my own as it’s getting expensive at the bar.
-This is also my first serious attempt at making my own cocktails beyond simple Whisky Highballs.
-To start here is the basic components of a classic Margarita recipe.
+Lately, I’ve been on a frozen Margarita kick and decided to make my own cocktails at home.
+After realizing how expensive it was to order them at bars—ranging from $8 to $12 each—I figured it was time to take matters into my own hands.
+This is my first serious attempt at cocktail-making beyond simple Whisky Highballs.
+Here’s a look at the classic components of a Margarita recipe:

 • 1.5 oz Tequila (Blanco 100% Agave) 🥃